in

 Sunrooms

-Sunroom patio enclosure with paver flooring Sunrooms have rigid frames with many windows and usually constructed as an additional room of the house rather than a separate structure.
-Sunroom roof may be made of glass and will give you a floor-to-ceiling views of the outdoors.
+Sunrooms have rigid frames with many windows and are usually constructed as an additional room of the house rather than a separate structure.
+The sunroom roof may be made of glass and give you a floor-to-ceiling view of the outdoors.
 See more sunroom designs here.

 Garden Patio